BlazeX9/AI-ML/README.md

 ## Types of AI Based on Capabilities

-1. `Narrow AI`: designed to perform a specific task or a limited set of tasks.
+1. **`Narrow AI:`** designed to perform a specific task or a limited set of tasks.
 It cannot operate outside its defined domain.
 Examples: Siri, Google Search
-2. `General AI`: an AI system that can perform any intellectual task a human can, with the ability to reason, learn and apply knowledge across different domains.
+2. **`General AI:`** an AI system that can perform any intellectual task a human can, with the ability to reason, learn and apply knowledge across different domains
-3. `Super AI`: a hypothetical form of AI that surpasses human intelligence in all aspects, including reasoning, creativity, problem-solving and emotional intelligence.
+3. **`Super AI:`** a hypothetical form of AI that surpasses human intelligence in all aspects, including reasoning, creativity, problem-solving and emotional intelligence

 ## Generative AI